-- Mentor commitment to provide the Scholar with guidance toward proposal development (including review of drafts) through a planned series of meetings and additional discussion and guidance as needed, and participation in periodic Advance-K activities (such as an internal study section).
-The Scholar and Mentor will develop a mentoring agreement at the start of the program to outline their goals and parameters. - Mentor commitment to participate in the NRMN-based mentor training provided by Advance-CTR, should the Scholar's extramural proposal be funded.
+- Mentor commitment to provide the Scholar with guidance toward proposal development (including review of drafts) through a planned series of meetings and additional discussion and guidance as needed, and participation in periodic Advance-K activities (such as the internal study section). - Mentor commitment to participate in the NRMN-based mentor training provided by Advance-CTR, should the Scholar's extramural proposal be funded.